apache/tvm/docs/langref/relay_expr.rst

 Functions are first class in Relay and can be used in any expression position.
-Function expressions are the same as global functions and use nearly the same syntax (besides not including a name), but do not have a globally unique name.
+Function expressions are the same as global functions and use nearly the same syntax, but do not have a globally unique name.

 .. code-block:: python